quiz130/csharp/README.md

 4. 🧠 The **JIT Compiler** translates IL into native machine code
 5. 🧩 The code runs on your operating system with full runtime services

+#  Global using in C#

+> You can import a namespace in one .cs file and it will be available throughout all .cs files instead of having to import the namespace at the top of every file that needs it.
+You could put  the global using statements in the GlobalUsings.cs with the contents being all your global using statements.